Lemon Poppy Seed Bread

 - 3 Tbsp fresh lemon juice

-In (microwave safe) liquid measuring cup used to measure milk, whisk together the milk with sour cream.
-Heat mixture in microwave just until no longer cold (you basically want room temp here, without having to leave this dairy out to reach room temp).
+- In (microwave safe) liquid measuring cup used to measure milk, whisk together the milk with sour cream.
+Heat mixture in microwave just until no longer cold (about room temp).

-Combine lemon juice and sugar in a bowl and heat in microwave on HIGH power (or over stove top on small saucepan, med-high heat) and heat in 15 second intervals, whisking between intervals until sugar has dissolve and mixture is hot.
+- Combine lemon juice and sugar in a bowl and heat in microwave on HIGH power and heat in 15 second intervals, whisking between intervals until sugar has dissolve and mixture is hot.

 Start with that up there.
 End with this lemon, sugary glazed deliciousness down here.